enisspahi/code-first-api-example/README.md

 # Code First API Example

-This repository contains a Spring Boot Web application as en example, yo generate OpenAPI 3 specification on `code-first` basis.
+This repository contains a Spring Boot Web application as an example, to generate OpenAPI 3 specification on `code-first` basis.
 Generated open api spec is converted into a static html page to be served on [github pages](https://enisspahi.github.io/code-first-api-example/).

 ## Starting the application